JetBrains/teamcity-documentation/topics/typed-parameters.md

 3. Push this file to the root directory of the target repository.
 4. Set up required [checkout settings](configuring-vcs-settings.md#Configure+Checkout+Rules) and ensure the file checks out to the [](build-working-directory.md).

-You can modify the name and path to the properties file via the `teamcity.default.properties` parameter of a build configuration.
-Its value should be relative to the repository's root directory path to the properties file.
-For example, `teamcity.default.properties=cicd/tc.default.properties`.
+You can use the `teamcity.default.properties` parameter of a build configuration to explicitly specify the name and path to the properties file.
+This path must be relative to the repository's root directory (for example, `teamcity.default.properties=cicd/tc.default.properties`).

 ## Examples